 All business transactions that have been concluded by the balance sheet date are recorded on a same-day basis in the balance sheet and the income statement in accordance with the relevant valuation principles.
 Spot transactions that have been concluded but not yet settled are posted to the balance sheet on the trade date.

 Assets, liabilities and cash positions in foreign currencies are converted at the exchange rate prevailing on the balance sheet date.
-Exchange rate gains and losses arising from this valuation are reported under "Result from trading activities and the fair value option".
+Exchange rate gains and losses arising from this valuation are reported under the “Result from trading activities and the fair value option” item.
 Foreign currency transactions during the course of the year are converted at the rate prevailing at the time the transaction was carried out.

-The balance sheet and off-balance sheet of Group companies abroad that are denominated in foreign currencies are converted at the rates prevailing on the balance sheet date, while the income statement is converted at the average exchange rate for the year.
+If the annual financial statements of Group companies are denominated in foreign currencies, the balance sheet and off-balance sheet are converted at the rates prevailing on the balance sheet date, while the income statement is converted at the average rate for the year.
 The conversion difference is recognised directly in equity capital as a currency translation difference with no impact on profit and loss.

 Liquid assets, borrowed funds